Design a scalable partitioning strategy for Azure Table storage

 |2011 New York City Marathon__Full||AGE:055__1234__John__M|

 In this example, an entity group transaction is possible because the PartitionKey values are the same.
-The group transaction provide atomicity of the insert operation.
-Although it is possible to use this pattern with different PartitionKey values, it is recommended that you use the same values to gain this benefit.
-Otherwise, you may have to write extra logic to ensure atomic transactions with different PartitonKey values.
+The group transaction provides atomicity of the insert operation.
+Although it's possible to use this pattern with different PartitionKey values, we recommend that you use the same values to gain this benefit.
+Otherwise, you might have to write extra logic to ensure atomic transactions that use different PartitionKey values.

-When the PartitionKey value is complex or requires comparisons to other PartitionKey mappings, you may need to test the table's performance.
+When the PartitionKey value is complex or requires comparisons to other PartitionKey mappings, you might need to test the table's performance.
 The test should examine how well a partition performs under peak loads.

 To perform a stress test

-Load the test table with data so that it contains entities with the PartitionKey that you will be targeting.
+- Load the test table with data so that it contains entities that have the PartitionKey value that you'll target.

-Use the application to simulate peak load to the table, and target a single partition by using the PartitionKey from step 2.
-This step is different for every application, but the simulation should include all the necessary queries and storage operations.
-The application may need to be tweaked so that it targets a single partition.
+- Use the application to simulate peak load to the table.
+Target a single partition by using the PartitionKey value from step 2.
+This step is different for every application, but the simulation should include all the required queries and storage operations.
+You might need to adjust the application so that it targets a single partition.

 To examine the throughput, compare the actual values to the specified limit of a single partition on a single server.
 Partitions are limited to 500 entities per second.
-If the throughput exceeds 500 entities per second for a partition, the server may run too hot in a production setting.
-In this case, the PartitionKey values may be too coarse, so that there are not enough partitions or the partitions are too large.
-You may need to modify the PartitionKey value so that the partitions can be distributed among more servers.
+If the throughput exceeds 500 entities per second for a partition, the server might run too hot in a production setting.
+In this case, the PartitionKey values might be too coarse, so that there aren't enough partitions or the partitions are too large.
+You might need to modify the PartitionKey value so that the partitions will be distributed among more servers.

 y = Rand(0.8z, 1.2z)(2x-1